Western honey bee: Social caste

 Behavioral and physiological differences between castes and subcastes arise from phenotypic plasticity, which relies on gene expression rather than heritable genotypic differences.

 Queens

 The queen bee is a fertile female, who, unlike workers (which are also female), has a fully developed reproductive system.
 She is larger than her workers, and has a characteristic rounder, longer abdomen.
 A female egg can become either a queen or a worker bee.
-Workers and queen larva are both fed royal jelly, which is high in protein and low in flavonoids, during the first three days.
+Workers and queen larvae are both fed royal jelly, which is high in protein and low in flavonoids, during the first three days.
 After that, larval prospective workers are switched to a diet of mixed pollen and nectar (often called "bee bread"), while prospective queens continue to receive royal jelly.
 In the absence of flavonoids and the presence of a high-protein diet, female bees grow into queens by developing the vigorous reproductive system necessary to maintain a colony of tens of thousands of daughter workers.

 Periodically, the colony determines that a new queen is needed.
 There are three general causes: